jwllee/wailamjonathanlee.github.io/_posts/2017-11-08-opyenxes-python-package.md

 ---
-title: "New Python package: OpyenXes as a python implementation of the XES standard"
+title: "New Python package: OpyenXes as a Python implementation of the XES standard"
 date: 2017-11-08
 type: posts
 published: true